devafrica/cpacoin-wallet-go/README.md

 ### Windows

-1. Go [here](https://github.com/turtlecoin/turtle-wallet-go/releases) and download the latest release called **NamCoin-Nest-x.xx-Windows.zip**
+1. Go [here](https://github.com/turtlecoin/turtle-wallet-go/releases) and download the latest release called **CpaCoin-Nest-x.xx-Windows.zip**
-2. Unzip the folder and launch **NamCoin-Nest.exe**.
+2. Unzip the folder and launch **CpaCoin-Nest.exe**.
 (Make sure you leave everything as is in the folder)

 Important notes:

-* Make sure *turtle-service.exe* is not running before you start *NamCoin-Nest*
+* Make sure *turtle-service.exe* is not running before you start *CpaCoin-Nest*

 ### Mac

-1. Go [here](https://github.com/turtlecoin/turtle-wallet-go/releases) and download the latest release called **NamCoin-Nest-x.xx-Mac.zip**.
+1. Go [here](https://github.com/turtlecoin/turtle-wallet-go/releases) and download the latest release called **CpaCoin-Nest-x.xx-Mac.zip**.
-2. Unzip it and move the folder wherever you want or drag the application **NamCoin-Nest** into /Applications or any other folder.
+2. Unzip it and move the folder wherever you want or drag the application **CpaCoin-Nest** into /Applications or any other folder.
 3. Launch the application.
 (If your mac complains that the app comes from an unindentified developer and does not want to open it, just right-click (or ctrl-click) on the app, and choose open > open)

 Important notes:

 * The wallets you create or generate will be saved to your home folder.
 You can keep them there or move them wherever you want.
-* Make sure *turtle-service* is not running before you start *NamCoin-Nest*.
+* Make sure *turtle-service* is not running before you start *CpaCoin-Nest*.
 * If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *turtle-service* (if it is running) before opening a wallet.
-* The log files will be saved in ~/Library/Application Support/NamCoin-Nest/.
+* The log files will be saved in ~/Library/Application Support/CpaCoin-Nest/.

 ### Linux

-1. Go [here](https://github.com/turtlecoin/turtle-wallet-go/releases) and download the latest release called **NamCoin-Nest-x.xx-Linux.tar.gz**
+1. Go [here](https://github.com/turtlecoin/turtle-wallet-go/releases) and download the latest release called **CpaCoin-Nest-x.xx-Linux.tar.gz**
 2. extract it
-`$ tar xvzf NamCoin-Nest-x.xx-Linux.tar.gz`
+`$ tar xvzf CpaCoin-Nest-x.xx-Linux.tar.gz`
-3. run **NamCoin-Nest.sh**.
+3. run **CpaCoin-Nest.sh**.
 (Make sure you leave everything as is in the folder)

 Important notes:

-* Make sure *turtle-service* is not running before you start *NamCoin-Nest*
+* Make sure *turtle-service* is not running before you start *CpaCoin-Nest*
 * If you want the *copy address to clipboard* button to work, install *xclip* or *xsel* (on Debian/Ubuntu: `$ sudo apt install xclip`).
 * If you encounter crashes, open an activity monitor (e.g. `$ htop`), and quit *turtle-service* (if it is running) before opening a wallet. (this bug is being worked on)

 ## Upgrade

 Just download the new release and follow the same steps as [Installation](#installation).
 If you are on Windows or Linux, move your wallets (.wallet) and settings.db files from the old Nest folder to the new.
-Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/NamCoin-Nest/).
+Then you can delete the old folder. (on Mac, you do not need to move the settings.db file as it stays in ~/Library/Application Support/CpaCoin-Nest/).

 ## Screenshots